Mainakdeb/street-urchins/README.md

 # sea-urchin-private

 ### Current issue:
-* talk to advisor about student exchange asap
 * do everything fr one slice, then quantify differences bw your and valentina algo
-* use seg3d segmentation only
 * complete creative freedom for exhibition
 * Plot voxels in 3d instead of mesh?
 * modularize everything
-* qualtify difference between valentinas segmentation data and mine

 ### Misc:
 * https://jni.github.io/skan/index.html